Help Center/ Migration Center/ Best Practices/ Collecting Details of Self-built Oracle Databases

 Select the database credential.
 If the credential is not displayed in the drop-down list, go to the MgC Agent console, add the credential, and synchronize it to MgC.
 When you add the credential to the MgC Agent, set Resource Type to Database and Authentication to Username/Password.

 6. Click Confirm.
 The system automatically starts collecting details about the database.
-When Collected is displayed in the Deep Collection column, the collection is complete.
+When Collected shows up in the Deep Collection column, the collection is complete.
 Click the database name.
 On the displayed database details page, you can view the collected information.

 Generating Target Recommendations

-5. Configure the policy used to compute target recommendations based on Table 6.
+4. Configure an assessment policy based on Table 6.

 Table 6 Settings used for computing target recommendations